zuoym15/ARchess/README.md

 # How to play?
 - Run `python caliberate camera.py`.
 It will pop up a window.
 What you need to do is to move the 8x8 checkerboard in front of the camera until 30 frames is colleced.
 Make the variation of view angle & distance as large as possible.
 Camera intrinsic parameters will be computed and stored in `camera_parameters.json`.
 - Run `python ARchess.py --camera-id 0`.
 Make sure the checkerboard is presented in the captured image and there is no occlusion.
+If you have multiple cameras connected, try camera_id from 0 and find out id of the camera you want to use.
-Play by clicking on the pieces.
-Grid your mouse placed on is shown in GREEN.
-Piece you select is shown in RED.
-Possible moves is shown in BLUE. your king becomes PINK if you are checked.
+- Play by clicking on the pieces.
+Grid your mouse placed on is shown in `GREEN`.
+Piece you select is shown in `RED`.
+Possible moves is shown in `BLUE`. your king becomes `PINK` if you are checked.